exercism/v3/docs/maintainers/generic-how-to-implement-a-concept-exercise.md

 **Purpose:** Allow maintainers to find out which tracks have implemented an exercise for a story.

-Each exercise has a story.
-These stories are documented in the `reference/stories` directory.
+Each exercise has a story or theme.
+The stories people have created so far are documented in the `reference/stories` directory.
 If such a document exists for the exercise's story, add the exercise to the corresponding exercise's `Implementations` section.
 When no story document exists, consider adding one.

 See [this example file][example-story-document-implementations].